kyxap1/claude-sandbox/README.md

 Claude runs in `--dangerously-skip-permissions` mode by default — the firewall is the safety net.

+## Autonomous Mode

+The container supports fully autonomous, non-interactive operation via `CLAUDE.md`.
+Claude executes tasks without asking questions — git, kubectl, package installs, multi-file changes are all pre-approved.

+Plugins installed on the host (`~/.claude/plugins/`) are automatically patched at container start to fix host→container path mismatches (`fix-plugin-paths.sh`).

+## SSH Key

+If `~/.ssh/id_rsa` exists on the host, it is mounted read-only into the container for git clone over SSH.
+No action needed if the file is absent — the mount is conditional.

 ## Persistent State

 - `~/.claude/` (host) — auth, global settings, plugins (shared across projects)